 It very soundly beats the BenQ TK800 4K Projector, and maybe even some Sony 4K projectors, thanks to its much better contrast and great picture quality, but the BenQ is cheaper and has a higher resolution.
 Its SXRD-based projection adds one other benefit certain users will definitely appreciate: it doesn’t suffer from the rainbow effect, making it a good pick even for people sensitive to it.
 For another great SXRD-based projector, check out our Sony VPL-HW40ES projector review.

 Adjustability is great on the Sony HW45ES.
-It features manual lens zoom, an optional “lamp mode” as Sony calls it that boosts lamp life, and it has a decent selection of ports.
-It’s got your standard 2x HDMI input array, alongside a USB port and dedicated menu buttons, and an included remote control.
+It features manual lens zoom, an optional “lamp mode,” as Sony calls it, that boosts lamp life, and a decent selection of ports.
+It has your standard 2x HDMI input array, a USB port, dedicated menu buttons, and an included remote control.
 All it’s really missing is DisplayPort, though it lacks any features that would make use of DisplayPort’s advantages

 For its price, durability is very disappointing on the Sony HW45ES.
 Its lamp life is only rated for 6,000 hours, which is paltry compared to some DLP projectors and basically all laser projectors, but it gets even worse than that: that 6,000-hour figure is taken from when it’s running in lamp mode, which harms image quality.
 The lamp is at least user-replaceable, but replacement bulbs are not cheap.